 Glossary of Terms

-Alumni and Friends and Trustee Scholarships are direct gift aid from the University that do not need to be repaid.
+Alumni and Friends Scholarship is direct gift aid from the University that do not need to be repaid.

 Eligibility for these funds is based on financial need and academic achievement.
 Gifts and donations from alumni, parents and friends of the University provide these grant funds that include several endowed scholarships.

 Students may not apply for specific endowed scholarship: recipients of these awards will be selected and notified by the University.

 College Scholarship Service.
 The PROFILE can be filed online at www.collegeboard.com.

 Loan capital is supplied directly by the federal government, which also serves as the guarantor.

 There are two different forms of this loan: the Federal Direct Subsidized Stafford Loan and the Federal Direct Unsubsidized Stafford Loan.